ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-’Tis well to woo, ’tis well to wed,
+Tis well to woo, ’tis well to wed,
 For so the world hath done
 Since myrtle grew and roses blew.
 And morning brought the sun.